code-dispenser/Instructor/README.md

 ## Overview
 **Instructor** is a lightweight, minimalist library focused on one job: dispatching instructions (commands and queries) to their respective handlers.

-It integrates seamlessly with your existing IoC container—like Autofac or Microsoft.Extensions.DependencyInjection—without enforcing conventions or adding unnecessary abstractions.
+It integrates seamlessly with your existing IoC containerâ€”like Autofac or Microsoft.Extensions.DependencyInjectionâ€”without enforcing conventions or adding unnecessary abstractions.
 All handler resolution is delegated to the container you already use.

 ## Example Usage